MateoG404/ObsidianCS/ObsidianCS/Software Dev/Software Architecture/Scope Web.md

 ## Tools used in the [[Scope Web]]

 1. DataDog : Visualize metrics about the app
-2. New Relic : Visualize trazas
+2. New Relic : Visualize trazas (RPS)
 3. Kibana: Visualize Logs